-Before “Going Live” with a new ERP system, preparation is important to ensure a smooth and successful transition.
-This means understanding the system’s features and capabilities, preparing data and processes, and establishing a clear communication plan.
-Good prep will ensure that your new ERP system supports your business needs and helps you achieve your goals.
+and successful transition.
+This involves understanding the system’s features, preparing data and processes, and establishing a clear communication plan.
+A well-prepared ERP go-live will support your business needs and help you achieve your goals.

 Training